Houdini 22.0 Nodes Geometry nodes

 Assign Shapes

-In this mode, when you select a point or ⇧ Shift-click multiple points in the viewport, a new Assign Shapes multiparm is automatically created for those points and their @names are automatically added to its Group parameter field.
-You can then assign any of the control shapes in the shape library (on Input 2) as the Shape Name for the multiparm with mouse_wheel.
+When you select a point or ⇧ Shift click multiple points in the viewport, a new Assign Shapes multiparm is automatically created for those points and their @names are added to its Group parameter field.
+You can then use to assign any of the control shapes in the shape library (on the second input) as the Shape Name for the multiparm.

 Tweak Shapes

-In this mode, when you select a point or ⇧ Shift-click multiple points in the viewport and then press G, a new Tweaks multiparm is created for the points and their @names are automatically added to its Group parameter field.
+When you select a point or ⇧ Shift click multiple points in the viewport and press G, a new Tweaks multiparm is created for the points and their @names are automatically added to its Group parameter field.

 Assign in World Space